symbiontik/k3s-gitops/README.md

 - High availability for networking, storage, and Kubernetes components
 - Hosted/Cloud deployments
 - Load balancing
+- Automated secrets management
 - Disaster recovery

 ### Fork this repo

-In addition to this repository containing all the resources you will use throughout this guide, your GitHub repository will be the single source of truth for your Kubernetes infrastructure definitions.
+In addition to this repository containing all the resources you will use throughout this guide, your GitHub repository will be the single source of truth for your Kubernetes & Cloudflare infrastructure definitions.

 When new code is merged into your GitHub repository, Flux (which we will setup in a later step) will ensure your environment reflects the state of your GitHub repository.
 This is the essense of Infrastructure as code (IaC) - the practice of keeping all your infrastructure configuration stored as code.